What is poetry?

 Is that a poem?

-Yes, that is an undergraduate poem.
+Yes, that is a poem by an undergraduate.

 How do you know what a poem means?